pre-commit

 repo

-the repository url to git clone from
+the repository url to git clone from or one of the special sentinel values: local, meta.

 rev